nikosthem/pyRAT/README.md

 ## Disclaimer

 **pyRAT** is developed, strictly, for **educational purposes** and its ultimate goal is to be a helpful tool during the process of a penetration test.
-Any other malicious or illegal usage of this tool is not recommended and it does not represent the purpose of thsi research.
+Any other malicious or illegal usage of this tool is not recommended and it does not represent the purpose of this research.
 Overall, this work can provide a great learning opportunity in the area of ethical hacking using penetration testing.

 ## Prerequisites